djangify/our-spot/README.md

 ## Password Management

-INFORMATION ON RESETTING PASSWORD can be done inside the site (photo)
+INFORMATION ON RESETTING PASSWORD
+In the first phase of this project restting a password can be done inside the members area (photo)

+In the next phase the ability to use a password reset email will be included.

 </details>